microsoft/fhir-server/README.md

 There is also a managed offering in Azure called the [Azure API for FHIR](https://azure.microsoft.com/services/azure-api-for-fhir/).
 This Platform as a Service (PaaS) FHIR server is backed by the open source project in this repository and it offers a turn key solution to provisioning a compliant, secure FHIR service.

+# Release Notes
+To see what is releasing in the FHIR Server, please refer to the [releases](https://github.com/microsoft/fhir-server/releases) section on GitHub.
+Starting in November 2020, we have tags on the PRs to better describe what is releasing.
+We have also released documentation on how to test the most recently build [here](docs/Testing-Releases.md).

 # Documentation

-- [Open Source Deployment](/docs/QuickstartDeployPortal.md): Describes how to deploy FHIR Server for Azure.
+- [Open Source Deployment](docs/QuickstartDeployPortal.md): Describes how to deploy FHIR Server for Azure.
 - [FHIR Postman tutorial](https://docs.microsoft.com/en-us/azure/healthcare-apis/access-fhir-postman-tutorial): Describes how to access a FHIR API using Postman.
 - [Azure Active Directory Application Registrations](docs/PortalAppRegistration.md): Describes how to configure Azure Active Directory (AAD) for use with FHIR Server for Azure.
 - [Authentication](docs/Authentication.md): Describes the authentication settings for the FHIR server and how to make use of it in development and test scenarios.